MJSCHERER/MJSCHERER/README.md

 # Hey there, I'm Jonathan 👋

-🚀 Senior Software Developer • Creative Engineer • AuraHyprs Core Dev
+🚀 Senior Software Developer • AuraHyprs / CastleLabs
 🎯 Focused on building systems that scale — clean, secure, and full of character.

 ---